SEXUAL MISCONDUCT POLICY

 - Notice of Hearing.
 The parties shall be informed by the Office of Community Standards, in writing, of the date, time, and place of the hearing.
-The hearing will take place reasonably promptly following the investigation of the complaint.
+The hearing will be scheduled reasonably promptly following the investigation of the complaint (generally within fourteen (14) days of the completion of the investigation).
 The complainant and accused student shall be allowed a reasonable amount of time (approximately seven (7) business days) to prepare their statements and secure supporting information.

 - Witnesses and Other Evidence.
 The complainant and accused student shall each have the right to speak for themselves, to present witnesses, and to challenge the evidence.
 Approval of any additional materials provided or witnesses/witness statements offered by parties for use/appearance at the Hearing is at the sole discretion of the University.

 - The parties may call upon witnesses with knowledge of the facts to speak on their behalf.
 Each party must submit a written list of their proposed witnesses or any signed witness statements to the Office of Community Standards for approval at least five (5) business days prior to the hearing.

 - The Office of Community Standards will send each party a written list of all approved witnesses prior to the hearing date.
 The University reserves the right to call additional witnesses up to and during the hearing at its sole discretion.

 - It is the responsibility of each party to notify the approved witnesses he or she has called of the hearing time, date, and place to appear.